-Adam Heffernan is an Assistant Professor of Theatre and teaches Acting, Voice, and Theatre Literature.
-Originally from New Hampshire, he migrated to Cleveland from Ames, Iowa where he taught at Iowa State University for two years.
-At BW he has directed Hamlet and the North American premiere of AA Milne's Pride & Prejudice adaptation, Miss Elizabeth Bennet.
-Next season he will direct Anton Chekhov's The Seagull.
-Favorite acting roles include Iago in Othello (Theater at Monmouth), Nathan Detroit in Guys & Dolls (Clarence Brown Theatre), the world premiere of Thornton Wilder's Youth (Actors Theatre of Louisville), Irwin in The History Boys (StageWest Des Moines), and Benedick in Much Ado About Nothing (Tennessee Stage).
-Notable directing credits include Twelfth Night & Tartuffe (Iowa State University), The Real Thing & The Wizard of Oz (Highlands Playhouse), Voices from the High School (Instant Theatre Company), and Fefu and Her Friends (Drake University).
+Adam Heffernan is an Assistant Professor of Theatre and teaches Acting, Shakespeare and Voice.
+Born and raised in New Hampshire, he has worked in film, television and theatre across the country, and previously taught acting at Iowa State University.
+He has served as the artistic director of Instant Theatre Company in North Carolina, and Highlands Playhouse, one of the oldest professional summer stock theatres in the country.
+Notable acting roles include Iago in Othello (Theater at Monmouth), Nathan Detroit in Guys & Dolls (Clarence Brown Theatre), the world premiere of Thornton Wilder's Youth (Actors Theatre of Louisville), Irwin in The History Boys (StageWest Des Moines), and Benedick in Much Ado About Nothing (Tennessee Stage).
 Television appearances include One Tree Hill (CW/WB), Surface (NBC), a year and a half on All My Children (ABC), and numerous commercials.
-He received his M.F.A. from The University of Tennessee, Knoxville, B.A. from The University of New Hampshire, Durham, and apprenticed at Actors Theatre of Louisville.
-He is a member of Actor's Equity Association, The American Federation of Television and Radio Artists, and The Screen Actor's Guild.
+Favorite directing credits include Twelfth Night, Tartuffe, Reckless, The Real Thing and Fefu and Her Friends.
+At BW he has directed Hamlet, The Seagull, All’s Well That Ends Well, the North American premiere of AA Milne's Pride & Prejudice adaptation, Miss Elizabeth Bennet, and numerous new plays.
+He will direct Henry IV Part One for the 2013/14 season.
+Adam received his M.F.A. from The University of Tennessee, Knoxville, B.A. from The University of New Hampshire, Durham, and apprenticed at Actors Theatre of Louisville.
+He is a member of Actor's Equity and SAG-AFTRA.
 He lives in Berea with his wife, Lizzy and son, Henry.